How bad will it get? That was the question yesterday for Annapolitans.

 I am finally starting to feel the firmament of acceptance.
 It’s the gladness of having known them and a warmth that helps dissipate the halting difficulty of an emotional sentence about her dark hair, or the work he did.

 When we lose someone suddenly, we’re left with a blank spot where there is a fondness and untainted memory.
 The warm gusts of hope and the bright light of a new day shine on my face unwelcome at first.
 I’m not ready to let grief go, and I’m struggling to come out of this in one piece.
 Losing two people I care about within a week is the kind of thing that makes you angry at God.
 For sure, the big guy and I are not on good terms right now.
 But the sun of recovery warms my shoulders like an old friend.
+Maybe that’s Him looking after me.
+Or Seth.
+Or Nicole.
 The difference between yesterday and today is that today I am looking for that sun.